.270 Winchester Short Magnum: Overview

 a shorter action resulting in a more compact rifle if desired.

 Performance

 The .270 WSM is the only cartridge of the WSM family that produces notable ballistic gains over other existing cartridges.
-It the best performing short action on the market.
+It is the best performing short action on the market.
 The .300 WSM closely mimics the long-popular .300 Winchester Magnum, while the 7mm WSM matches performance of the 7mm Remington Magnum in similar barrel lengths.
 The .325 WSM is in a league of its own in North America as the 8 mm caliber has not become commonplace.

-The .270 WSM comes quite close in performance to that of the legendary .270 Weatherby Magnum, with notable differences being that the .270 WSM is chambered in a short action and normally utilizes a 24" barrel whereas the older Weatherby cartridge utilizes a long action and is most commonly paired with a 26" barrel.
+The .270 WSM comes quite close in performance to the legendary .270 Weatherby Magnum, with notable differences being that the .270 WSM is chambered in a short action and normally utilizes a 24" barrel whereas the older Weatherby cartridge utilizes a long action and is most commonly paired with a 26" barrel.
 The .270 Weatherby has a belt and the .270 WSM does not.